 Notes

-- Pasta Cooking Times in Instant Pot: I half the lower number in the suggested cook time on the box, and subtract 1 minute from that.
+- Using different shaped pasta: To adjust the cooking time for a different shaped pasta, I half the lower number in the suggested cook time on the box, and subtract 1 minute from that.
 So, if a box suggests the cook time as 10-11 minutes, I cook it for 4 minutes in the Instant Pot (10/2=5; 5-1=4).

-- How to avoid QR: Reduce the pressure cooking time to 2 minutes, and let the pressure release naturally for 10 mins (NPR 10 mins).
-In that time, most of the pressure has released naturally and if you do a quick release at this point, it won’t be that impactful and long.
+- How to release pressure manually: Reduce the pressure cooking time to 2 minutes, and let the pressure release naturally for 10 minutes (NPR 10 minutes).
+In that time, most of the pressure would be released naturally, and if you do a quick release at this point, it won't be that impactful and long.

-- This recipe has been tested in a 6qt Instant Pot.
-If making this in an 8Qt size, adjust the water quantity to meet the minimum requirement.
+- Adjust the quantity of water: This recipe has been tested in a 6-quart Instant Pot.
+If making this in an 8-quart size, adjust the water quantity to meet the minimum requirement.

-- This recipe can be easily doubled in a 6qt and 8qt pressure cooker.
+- Multiplying the recipe: This recipe can be easily doubled in a 6-quart or 8-quart pressure cooker.

-- Soy sauce may seem like an untraditional ingredient, but it adds an element of umami to this dish.
-It gives this dish an intense 'low-and-slow' cooked taste.
-DO try it and you'll see for yourself.
+- Don't skip the soy sauce: This may seem like an untraditional ingredient, but it adds an element of umami to this dish.
+Do try it and you'll see for yourself.

 June says